Fuel filter change on a 2005 or 2006 VW Jetta TDI (pumpe duse engine)

 Safety disclaimer - you are working with open fuel lines and fuel vapors when you change the fuel filter!
 Make sure that there are no sources of ignition, spark, or open flames near the car or where fuel vapors could reach.
 Work only in a well ventilated area where any fuel vapors can be immediately evacuated and if fuel is spilled, clean it up before you continue working.
 Although diesel vapors are not as flammable as gasoline vapors at room temperature and pressure (as seen in the video below at the 1:00 minute mark - it's a demonstration only, do not try that yourself!), you still want to comply with all cautions in your factory service manual.
 Wear eye protection at all times when working on your car.
 See the TOS Agreement for the full legal disclaimer.
 Diesel fuel will melt asphalt and rubber lines on your car so clean up any spills immediately.
 Make sure to use gloves because diesel fuel has a strong odor and you don't want it soaked into your hands.

-The green seal is for the housing cover.
+The green seal that came with the new filter is for the housing cover.
 The blue "olympic rings" seal is for the fuel filter.
 If you have a bleed screw there's also a metal washer under the screw.
 If you don't have a bleed screw ignore the metal washer that came with the filter.
+If you have a narrow mouth "1 hole" filter, there is only an o-ring.

 If you have a narrow mouth filter, it's closed on one end so there's no column on the inside.
 Remove the old filter and replace.